Local Deployment

 Troubleshooting Connection

-If ACT cannot connect to 127.0.0.1, it might be because ACT itself is running inside a Docker container.
+If ServOS cannot connect to 127.0.0.1, it might be because ServOS itself is running inside a Docker container.
 In that case, 127.0.0.1 refers to the container, not your machine.

 host.docker.internal(if supported) or your machine’s LAN IP (e.g.,192.168.1.x).